Music of Sweden: Electronic music

 Electronic music in Sweden has been heavily influenced by German electronic music.
 The EDM act Swedish House Mafia, consists of Steve Angello, Sebastian Ingrosso and Axwell, has topped house music charts and DJ top 10s around the world.
-In 2011, Avicii (real name Tim Bergling) was voted the 6th best DJ in the world in the Top 100 DJ poll.
+In 2011, Avicii (real name Tim Bergling) was voted the sixth best DJ in the world in the Top 100 DJ poll.
+His music remained popular until his death by suicide in 2018.
 Other similar artists of note are John Dahlbäck, Manse, Eric Prydz, Nause, Albin Myers, the duo Dada Life, Galantis, Adrian Lux, Basshunter, Otto Knows, Alesso, Rebecca & Fiona, Cazzette, Jakob Liedholm, Sebjak, AronChupa, Icona Pop, Will & Dan, Brohug and Tjernberg.

 Singer and producer Robyn has long been one of Sweden's most prominent electropop acts.
 In the synth world, the band S.P.O.C.K has been active since the late 1980s.
 Secretive duo The Knife was highly rated among critics, and Sally Shapiro, is the pseudonym of producer Johan Agebjörn and a Swedish singer.

 In the mid to late 2000s Swedish-language Eurodance & Eurotrance dance music became internationally popular.
-In 2005, Basshunter became popular with his eurotrance dance songs, based on long standing themes set in mid to late 2000s computer centric culture.
+In 2006, Basshunter became popular with his eurotrance dance songs, based on long-standing themes set in mid to late 2000s computer-centric culture.
 Little Dragon and Alcazar are also Swedish.

 There are many techno producers from Sweden, though they are often better known internationally than within Sweden.
-There is even a special Swedish subgenre of techno, the best-known producer within this genre being Adam Beyer, head of the Drumcode label with notable artists such as Cari Lekebusch, Joel Mull, Henrik B, etc.
+There is even a special Swedish subgenre of techno, the best-known producer within this genre being Adam Beyer, head of the Drumcode label with notable artists such as Cari Lekebusch, Joel Mull, and Henrik B.

 In addition, Sweden is one of the leading countries in the world when it comes to chiptunes, or bitpop.
-Chip music is music made to run on old game consoles and specialized PCs, like the Amiga, Commodore 64, or Game Boy.

-Other notable acts include Slagsmålsklubben, Crazy Q, Coma, Covox, Goto80, Maktone, Random, Wintergatan, Zabutom, The Knife, Zeigeist and Machinae Supremacy.
+Chip music is music made to run on old game consoles and specialized PCs, like the Amiga, Commodore 64, or Game Boy; Other notable acts include Slagsmålsklubben, Crazy Q, Coma, Covox, Goto80, Maktone, Random, Wintergatan, Zabutom, The Knife, Zeigeist and Machinae Supremacy.
 Elektronmusikstudion (EMS), formerly known as Electroacoustic Music in Sweden, is the Swedish national centre for electronic music and sound art.
 The research organisation started in 1964 and is based in Stockholm.